 The health and safety of our animals, guests, and staff is our top priority.
 You’ll notice a number of changes on your next visit.

 - Visitors above the age of 5 are required to wear face coverings during their visit with exceptions for those with prohibitive health conditions.
-Visitors will not be required to wear face coverings while eating near any concession stand or while in specified lawn areas and physically distanced from others.
+Visitors will not be required to wear face coverings while eating near any concession stand.
 Guests without face masks will not be allowed into the primate areas.

 - All staff are required to wear face coverings